ViktorMilanov/Basic-Unity-Project/README.md

-This is super basic unity project.
+This is a super basic unity project.
+It has one level.
+The goal is to collect the coin.
+After you get that coin, you win the game.